Jenni Hermoso: 2022: Las 15

-2023 FIFA Women's World Cup
+2023: World Cup victory and Rubiales case

-Hermoso was part of the squad for the 2023 FIFA Women's World Cup hosted in Australia and New Zealand.
-In Spain's second match against Zambia, Hermoso scored two goals.
-This was the second time she scored twice in a World Cup match.
-It was a historic occasion for Hermoso as she notched up her 100th cap and scored her 50th goal in the match.
-Spain ultimately reached the World Cup final, defeating England 1–0, with her missing a penalty in the second half, to take the title for the first time in their history.
-After playing 97% of total minutes and scoring 3 goals plus giving 2 assists, Hermoso finished second in voting for the distinction of player of the tournament, behind teammate Aitana Bonmatí, and thus received the Silver Ball.
-Of the team's victory, she said "it is impressive what we have done, and I just hope that everyone is just as proud in Spain as we are."
+Hermoso was part of the squad for the 2023 FIFA Women's World Cup in Australia and New Zealand.
+In Spain's second match against Zambia, Hermoso made her 100th international appearance and scored two goals, one of which was her 50th goal with the national team.
+Spain ultimately defeated England 1–0 in the World Cup final, winning the tournament for the first time.
+After playing 97% of total minutes and contributing 3 goals and 2 assists, Hermoso finished second in voting for the player of the tournament, behind teammate Aitana Bonmatí, and received the Silver Ball.